Nattawatt/mlzoomcamp/midterm/README.md

 # **mlzoomcamp midterm project**
-This is project about midterm of mlzoomcamp camp
+This project is a midterm project of Machine Learning Zoomcamp Course.
+The goal of this project is to build a ML model for fraud prediction.

 Fimd more : [mlzoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code)

 # **Description of the problem**
 **This is simulated situation**

-Nowadays, there is a huge increase in online credit card payment transactions.
-But among those transactions  Fraud transactions are also included, such as erroneous clicks from customer, hacks, and system error.
+There is a significant increase in online credit card payment transactions nowadays.
+But among those transactions there are also fraud transaction that can be caused by some situation, such as hacks and phishing.

-I use customer transactions data to build a model for predicting which transaction might be fraud, and notify the customer to confirm the transaction before it is processed.
+I use customer transactions data to build a model for prediction which transaction might be fraud, and notify the customer to confirm the transaction before it is processed.

 ![Alt text](image/businessflow.jpg)

-This diagram show how model can solve this problems.
+This diagram shows how this model can help prevent fraud transactions.

-If model predict fraud it will message to customer to check that transaction.
+When the transaction is predicted to be fraud it will send message to customers to confirm the transaction.

-If they didn't do it.
-They should contact customer service. otherwise don't care the mesaage.
+If they didn't make the transaction, they can deny the transaction and contact customer service.

 ## **Credit Card Transactions Fraud Detection Dataset**
 This is a simulated credit card transaction from kaggle.com